aiven/devportal/docs/platform/howto/integrations/datadog-increase-metrics-limit.rst

 Identify that metrics are been dropped
 --------------------------------------
-Following example is a large Kafka where some metrics can not be found in Datadog dashboards after service integration.
+Following example is a large Apache Kafka® where some metrics can not be found in Datadog dashboards after service integration.
 A number of metrics have been dropped by user Telegraf.

 ::